jumari-byte/Jarvis-Chat/README.md

-# Groq-chat
+# Jarvis-chat
 A Lightweight Frontend for [the groq API](https://console.groq.com/docs/quickstart).

 **Overview**
-Groq-Frontend is a simple and lightweight frontend interface for the Groq API.
+Jarvis-chat is a simple and lightweight frontend interface for the Groq API.
 It provides a basic memory for follow-up questions, customizable system prompts, and the ability to choose from various AI models.
 This project is designed to be easy to use and requires minimal setup.

 **Features**
 - **Rudimentary Memory**: Groq-Frontend has a basic memory that allows it to remember previous conversations and respond accordingly.